 Uncle John now walks around the streets like a living corpse, smoking weed and using drugs, with no clear direction in life.

 Aunty Ella, the youngest child was luckier, she had gotten married well, only to find out her husband liked punching women.

 Mrs. Agbo, our vivacious and perky neighbor became scrawny and lethargic herself.

 All these developments were perplexing; we couldn’t understand how life could turn its wrong side on this gem of a woman.
 It didn’t seem a puzzle again however when the story was told of Mrs. Agbo’s past.

 We discovered soon enough that her children were only lying on the bed she laid, they were only experiencing consequences for her actions.

 A lot of times, we live our lives carelessly and without qualms because we feel we can.
 And sometimes because we have examples of people who did the same thing and got away with it.

-People fail to understand that karma might just not rear its ugly head directly on the offender but wait for the future generations to mete out its punishment.
+People fail to understand that karma might just not rear its ugly head directly on the offender but wait for the future generations to mete out its consequences.

 We all have moments when we want to act selfishly, it is part of being human but you have a choice to either go ahead or to remember you are not just living for yourself.

 A lot of destinies are depending on you to get it right.